paluh/purescript-puxing-bob/README.md

 ## Pux.Routing.Bob

-This module implements simple approach to routing.
-This component can be embeded in your application and it will handle routing for you.
-This architecture is not really composable, but it is simple and it is base for an extended, more composable implementation, so let's start with it.
+This module implements simple approach to routing and can be embeded in your application, so it will handle routing for you.
+It's architecture is not really composable, but is simple and is base for an extended, more composable implementation, so let's start with it.

 ### Overview